dhutapratama/docs/providers.md

 If your provider is **only** registering bindings in the [service container](/docs/{{version}}/container), you may choose to defer its registration until one of the registered bindings is actually needed.
 Deferring the loading of such a provider will improve the performance of your application, since it is not loaded from the filesystem on every request.

-Laravel compiles and stores a list of all of the services supplied by deferred service providers, along with the name of its service provider class.
-Then, only when you attempt to resolve one of these services does Laravel load the service provider.
+Lets compiles and stores a list of all of the services supplied by deferred service providers, along with the name of its service provider class.
+Then, only when you attempt to resolve one of these services does Lets load the service provider.

 To defer the loading of a provider, implement the `\Illuminate\Contracts\Support\DeferrableProvider` interface and define a `provides` method.
 The `provides` method should return the service container bindings registered by the provider: